gooddata/gooddata-ui-sdk/docs/contributing.md

 `package.json`, starting them in the correct order - honoring the inter-package dependencies.

 Rush build is incremental and will only build projects which have changed since the last build.
 This is safe and preferred way to build.
-In rare cases such as large refactorings or refactorings of SCSS styles you should perform clean & rebuild: `rush clean && rush rebuild`
+In rare cases such as large refactors or refactors of SCSS styles you should perform clean & rebuild: `rush clean && rush rebuild`

 To build a single subproject with its dependencies: